mad-lab-fau/mad-gui/docs/customization.rst

      SNAP_AXIS = "acc_x"
      SNAP_RANGE_S = 0.2

+     # in all your labels you can add an event by using `Ctrl` as modifier when in `Add label` mode
+     # when adding an event the user will be prompted to select one of these two strings as a `description` for the event
+     EVENTS = ["important event", "other type of important event"]

      # Set the width of IMU plot to this, when hitting the play button for the video.
      PLOT_WIDTH_PLAYING_VIDEO = 20  # in seconds